department-of-veterans-affairs/vagov-content/pages/housing-assistance/home-loans/how-to-apply.md

 ### Next steps for getting a VA direct or VA-backed home loan

 Applying for your COE is only one part of the process for getting a VA direct or VA-backed home loan.
-Your next steps will depend on the type of loan you’re looking to get—and on your lender (for most loans, the lender will be a private bank or mortgage company; for the Native American Direct Loan, we’ll be your lender).
+Your next steps will depend on the type of loan you’re looking to get—and on your lender.
+For most loans, the lender will be a private bank or mortgage company.
+For the Native American Direct Loan, we’ll be your lender.